-Because Blender is free and has such a huge community of users, there is a nearly endless amount of online tutorials – both free and paid – that you can take to learn Blender.
+Because Blender is free and has a huge community of users, there is a nearly endless amount of online tutorials – both free and paid – to help us learn Blender 3D.

 There are different formats (full start-to-finish courses vs task-specific tutorials).
 There are different lengths and there are definitely differences in quality.
 How do you choose the best tutorials and ensure you aren’t wasting your time?